top of page

 The people and organizations listed below contributed to this project.
 I would like to say thank you from the bottom of my heart to each of you for your precious time and your remarkable contribution throughout this project.
 Know that without your commitment, this project can neither see the light of day nor have the success and impact it deserves in the communities of Maine.
 The entire team of The Kneeling Art Photography Project is extremely grateful.

-To earn more about the project please visit www.thekneelingartphotography.com
+To learn more about the project please visit www.thekneelingartphotography.com

 Titi de Baccarat